Tesla Model 308U "Talisman" Radio (1956)

 are capacitors; the tan ones are resistors.

-Below is the Tesla 308U schematic.
+Below are the Tesla 308U schematic diagram and wiring diagram:

 Once an American reader gets used to a few different conventions, a European schematic is not hard to puzzle out.